Our Work

 Our Equity Audits help school and district leaders create the individual and collective action necessary to meet the diverse needs of students, staff, and families.
 The process and tools help districts and schools focus on policies and practices that expand equitable access to quality educational opportunities.
 Watch this video and read this blog to learn more about how one school district built support for addressing equity gaps.
 Read this blog about questions to consider to ensure a quality audit.
 You can download more information about Mass Insight’s Equity Audits here.

-Supports for State Agencies, Districts, and Schools
+Supports for Schools and Districts

 We work closely with stakeholders to offer a mix of strategies and supports designed to help schools improve and meet the needs of today’s students: